moderndatacompany/dataos.info/docs/resources/workflow.md

 Before re-running the Workflow, delete the previous version from the environment.
 There are two ways to delete the Workflow as shown below.

-**Method 1:** Copy the name-to-workspace from the output table of the get status command and use it as a string in the delete command.
+**Method 1:** Copy the name-to-workspace from the output table of the `get` command and use it as a string in the delete command.

 Command